DropNet/DropNet/README.markdown

         (error) =>
         {
             //Handle error
-        });
+        });</code></pre>

-2. Authorize App with Dropbox – This step involves sending the user to a login page on the dropbox site and having them authenticate there.
+**Step 2.** Authorize App with Dropbox - This step involves sending the user to a login page on the dropbox site and having them authenticate there.
 The DropNet client has a function to return the url for you but the rest must be handled in app, this function also takes a callback url for redirecting the user to after they have logged in.
 (NOTE: The token still cant be used yet.)

-    var url = _client.BuildAuthorizeUrl();
+<pre><code>    var url = _client.BuildAuthorizeUrl();
-    //Use the url in a browser so the user can login
+    //Use the url in a browser so the user can login</code></pre>

-Open a browser with the url returned by BuildAuthorizeUrl – After we have the authorize url we need to direct the user there (use some sort of browser here depending on the platform) and navigate the user to the url.
+Open a browser with the url returned by BuildAuthorizeUrl - After we have the authorize url we need to direct the user there (use some sort of browser here depending on the platform) and navigate the user to the url.
 This will prompt them to login and authorize your app with the API.

-3. Get an Access Token from the Request Token – This is the last stage of the process, converting the oauth request token into a usable dropbox API token.
+**Step 3.** Get an Access Token from the Request Token - This is the last stage of the process, converting the oauth request token into a usable dropbox API token.
 This function will use the clients stored Request Token but this can be overloaded if you need to specify a token to use.

-    // Sync
+    <pre><code>// Sync
     var accessToken = _client.GetAccessToken(); //Store this token for "remember me" function

     // Async